Siftee150/SafeCam/README.md

 * Completed training
 * Tried RAFT deep learning method for optical flow calculation, but still needs fine tuning
-* Completed testing on ped2 dataset, results seem accurate Further work and remarks=>
+* Completed testing on ped2 dataset, results seem accurate
+* AUC of 0.82 (approx) on ped dataset!
+Further work and remarks=>
-* Fine tuning RAFT
+* Fine tuning and deciding on RAFT usage
-* The range of scores is exceeding the threshold by huge amounts.
-We need to normalize testing results before computing AUC metric
+* Trying on other datasets